 Fair District Maps

-- U.S. Department of Justice.
-This government website covers all federal laws relating to redistricitng, including every aspect of the Voting Rights Act.
+- The U.S. Department of Justice website covers all federal laws relating to redistricitng, including every aspect of the Voting Rights Act.

-- Brennan Center for Justice.
-It is an excellent source of information about all aspects of redistricting.
+- The Brennan Center for Justice is an excellent source of information about all aspects of redistricting.

-- The Shape of Representative Democracy.
-In June 2005, the Campaign Legal Center and the Council for Excellence in Government covened a conference in Airlie, VA at which participants developed a consensus on seven broad principles for improving the way most states conduct redistricting.
-This is the report the conference generated.
+- In June 2005, the Campaign Legal Center and the Council for Excellence in Government held a conference at which participants developed a consensus on seven broad principles for improving the way most states conduct redistricting.
+The conference generated the report The Shape of Representative Democracy.

-- In April 2006, LWVUS convened a second conference with the above 2 organizations to discuss strategies for promoting redistricting reform nationwide.
+- In April 2006, LWVUS convened a second conference with the above two organizations to discuss strategies for promoting redistricting reform nationwide.
 The conference generated the report Building a National Redistricting Reform Movement.